glycerine/b3/README.md

 Install with: `go install github.com/glycerine/b3@latest`

 By default, file/dir names with the '~' suffix are ignored.
 This is a convenience for emacs users.
+The same applies to the full path.

 By default, file/dir names starting with "_" are ignored.
 This is the same convention that the go tools use.
+The same applies to full paths.

 The `b3 -x` and `b3 -xs` can be used (multiple times) to change the ignored prefixes and suffixes, respectively.
 These can be use to turn off the